osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/v1/configuration/pi-adapter-for-structured-data-files-data-selection-configuration.md

 | api/v1/configuration/\<ComponentId\>/DataSelection/\<StreamId\> | `PUT` | Updates or creates a new data selection with the specified **StreamId**.|
 | api/v1/configuration/\<ComponentId\>/DataSelection/\<StreamId\> | `DELETE` | Deletes a specific data selection item of the Structured Data Files data selection configuration. |

-**Note:** Replace `<ComponentId>` with the ID of your Structured Data Files component, for example _StructuredDataFiles1_.<!---ID in this sentence is inconsistant with Id in the Data filters configuration topic.--->
+**Note:** Replace `<ComponentId>` with the ID of your Structured Data Files component, for example _StructuredDataFiles1_.<!---ID in this sentence is inconsistent with Id in the Data filters configuration topic.--->